 You'd be amazed by the variety of people who do seasons; they come from all walks of life and are young and old.
 We look forward to welcoming a diverse range of students each summer.
 To survive a season, students need to be enthusiastic, hard working and have a good sense of humour!

 There are up to 16 people on each course, split over three chalet kitchens so that learning is in smaller groups.
 We have a total of six tutors overseeing courses.

 Unlike some other cookery schools, we do not actively market our cookery courses to Duke of Edinburgh candidates.
 This is because DofE candidates often have little interest in becoming chalet hosts or learning about the job, therefore can be disruptive to classes.
 That being said, our courses do qualify for the Residential DofE requirements, so if you are completing your Gold DofE and would like to combine learning to be a chalet host with your Award, we are very happy to welcome you to The Hive.

 Can I have a single room?

-To guarantee your own room, single supplements are charged at £100 for one week or £200 for two weeks.
+To guarantee your own room, single supplements are charged at £50 per course.
 Please let us know when booking if you require a room to yourself and we can invoice for this separately.
 Where possible, couples will be put in double rooms, everyone else in single-sex twin or triple rooms.
 All rooms are en suite.